Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/types/casinocrate.md

       toggle: true
       # The name of the border item.
       name: " "
+      # The custom model data of the item, -1 is disabled.
+      custom-model-data: -1
       # The item that shows in the border.
 Can be glass or any other item.
       item: "red_stained_glass_pane"
   # Tier related settings only for Casino.